 Figure B1.
-Estimates of the spectral transfer functions for the effects of site-specific diffusion (a) and time uncertainty (b) for the three studied core arrays DML1 (black), DML2 (red) and WAIS (blue).
+Estimates of the spectral transfer functions for the effects of site-specific diffusion (a) and time uncertainty (b) for the three studied core arrays, DML1 (black), DML2 (red) and WAIS (blue).
 The estimates are based on simulations with surrogate data as explained in the text.
 Both effects are largely negligible beyond the decadal period.
-The horizontal dashed line in (a) at 0.5 denotes the chosen transfer function value for constraining the diffusion correction (see main text), corresponding to minimum time periods until which we analyse the respective spectral data as indicated by the vertical dashed lines.
+The horizontal dashed line in (a) at 0.5 denotes the transfer function value, which was chosen in order to constrain the diffusion correction (see main text).
+It corresponds to minimum time periods for the analysis of the respective spectral data that are indicated by the vertical dashed lines.